xinzhan/core-services.en/help/interface/exchange.md

 ---
-description: The Exchange Marketplace is a single destination where you can search, browse, select, pay, and download Digital Marketing extensions via apps.
-Apps include data connectors, custom configurations to Adobe's core product, 3rd party applications, and reports.
+description: Learn about the Exchange Marketplace, a single destination where you can search, browse, select, pay, and download Digital Marketing extensions via apps.
 keywords: core services
-seo-description: The Exchange Marketplace is a single destination where you can search, browse, select, pay, and download Digital Marketing extensions via apps.
-Apps include data connectors, custom configurations to Adobe's core product, 3rd party applications, and reports.
-seo-title: Exchange Marketplace
 solution: Experience Cloud
-title: Exchange Marketplace
+title: Exchange Marketplace | Adobe Experience Cloud
 uuid: 73db5cc5-5fb2-43a2-a164-5cbca9e9a206
 ---